Macy's Museum Month

-From the fine arts, including classical, contemporary and folk art, to science and natural history, San Diego’s museum world offers an abundance of experiences.
-Our museums collectivelypreserve and care for our cultural, natural and historic heritage.
-Wherever your interest may lie, you’re sure to find a museum that will provide you with deeper insight, engagement and inspiration.
+From the fine arts, including classical, contemporary and folk art, to science and natural history, San Diego’s museum and galleries world offers an abundance of experiences.
+Wherever your interest may lie, you’re sure to find a collection that will provide you with deeper insight, engagement and inspiration.
 It's no wonder USA Today has called San Diego "One of America's most creative cities."

 Often referred to as the “Smithsonian of the West," Balboa Park is the largest urban park with cultural institutions in the United States.
 Fifteen museums devoted to topics as varied as anthropology, art, aviation, natural science and technology are spread throughout the pristine gardens and historic Spanish Colonial architecture in Balboa Park.